 Michigan Business One Stop

-Office State of Michigan website.
-Includes video tutorials and a business start up tool that lets you plug in your information to find out what kind of state requirements you would have to meet to start your business.
+Official State of Michigan website.
+Includes video tutorials and a business start up tool that lets you plug in your information to find out what kind of requirements for permits or licensing you would have to meet to start your business.
 Compare and contrast different scenarios to find out how costs and time frames might differ.
 This site also lets you set up a user name and password to register for taxes and apply for state licenses or permits (if necessary for your type of business).

 Michigan Economic Development Corporation